Mammillaria tetrancistra Engelm.

 Common Fishhook Cactus

-Mammillaria tetrancistra is a fishhook cactus, with a generally single cylindrical stem up to 10 inches (25 cm) tall and up to 3 inches (7.5 cm) in diameter.
-Each cluster of spines is made up of 3 or 4 dark, hooked central spines and many straight, white radial spines.
-The flower is up to 1.6 inches (4 cm) wide and pink to lavender in color.
-The fruit is red, shiny, and fleshy and contains many black seeds.
+Mammillaria tetrancistra is a fishhook cactus with a cylindrical, usually solitary stem that grows up to 10 inches (25 cm) tall and up to 3 inches (7.5 cm) in diameter.
+Each cluster of spines comprises 3 or 4 dark hooked central spines and many straight, white radial spines.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).